 This first screen is what is known as a business activity screen and is one step in the screening process.
 There is also a financial screening process to ensure that these same companies are not deriving significant income from interest (riba) or having excessive debt.
 The principles of these financial screens are:

-- Companies which are directly active in, or derive more than 5% of their revenue (cumulatively) from the above-mentioned activities
+- Companies that are directly active in, or derive more than 5% of their revenue (cumulatively) from the above-mentioned activities

 - Total debt over total assets should not exceed 33.33%

-- Sum of a company’s cash and interest-bearing securities over total assets should not exceed 33.33%
+- The Sum of a company’s cash and interest-bearing securities over total assets should not exceed 33.33%

-- Sum of a company’s accounts receivables and cash over total assets should not exceed 33.33%
+- The Sum of a company’s accounts receivables and cash over total assets should not exceed 33.33%